cocochotirut/csdelay-win/README.md

 * Make it a true stereo delay by giving each channel unique parameters.
 * Make a tap delay where you can specify a number of unique delay times, which allow you to create interesting delay rhythms.
 * Make a variable delay that can be modulated by an LFO that, at low frequencies, will result in vibrato.

+#### Note regarding Windows version ####
+You may encounter some clicks and pops building in debug mode if the delay includes feedback.
+This problem disappears in the release build, and only exists in the Windows version according to my tests.
+This may indicate a problem/bug with the debug build of Portaudio with Windows.

 ---